 Dealing with a failing marriage can be stressful, especially in the middle of a pandemic.
 Family law attorneys and divorcing individuals are all scrambling to meet these unprecedented challenges.
-With all these changes, and divorce rates 34% higher from March to June 2020 than the same time in 2019, some of these COVID-inspired changes might become permanent in the U.S. divorce process.
+With all these changes, and divorce rates 34% higher from March to June 2020 than the same time in 2019, some of these COVID-inspired changes might become permanent ways a divorce law firm does business.

 Most states started to issue stay-at-home or shelter-in-place orders by mid-March.
 These government mandates created plenty of problems for divorced parents.
 For those beginning the divorce process, COVID-19 closed down many courthouses and slowed court proceedings.
 These unprecedented times made the courts and divorce lawyers change the way that they conduct business.

 For many divorced parents, their custody issues have been settled.
 However, with the threat of COVID-19, there have been issues moving children between several households.
 Some children have a parent who works in the medical field or as a first responder.
 In these cases, questions have been raised about the safety of a child living in that person’s home.
 Many parents are worried about the health risks of their children during these stressful times.